Solving Top Cash Flow Problems for Manufacturers

 To stay competitive, manufacturers typically extend payment terms to their customers.
 Although this is a great strategy to retain customers’ good will, it plays havoc with your company’s finances and can lead to negative cash flow.
 Efficient accounts receivable management is essential to maintaining a healthy financial status.
 Assessing customers’ ability to pay, collecting receivables in a timely fashion while retaining good customer relations, and managing invoice disputes to reach a positive outcome is vital to business success.

 Reputable invoice factoring companies provide credit analysis and professional accounts receivable management free of charge.
-Credit managers conduct due diligence to assess the credit worthiness of customers prior to your manufacturing company committing time and resources to fulfill orders.
+Credit managers conduct due diligence to assess the creditworthiness of customers prior to your manufacturing company committing time and resources to fulfill orders.
 Meanwhile, trained collection specialists work diligently to improve days sales outstanding.
 Partnering with an invoice factoring company is a solid financial strategy to boost cash flow and improve credit management.

 The Benefits of Invoice Factoring to Boost Cash Flow